-1 According to Cisco's Visual Networking Index.
+&lt;sup>1 According to Cisco's Visual Networking Index.

 We are extremely proud to power over 1,000 organizations around the world and to be recognized as a leader by market research firms.
-Our customers and partners engage over 15 million2 authenticated users at home, work, and school, catering to a multitude of use cases that boost collaboration, communication, sales, marketing, customer care, teaching & learning, and TV viewership and monetization.
-It is an honor and a great pleasure to cater to such a diversified set of leading customers that includes3 25% of the US Fortune 100, over 50% of the top US research universities, including 7 of the 8 ivy league schools, and we power more than 15 major Cloud TV initiatives for large media and telecom companies around the world.
+Our customers and partners engage over 15 million authenticated users at home, work, and school, catering to a multitude of use cases that boost collaboration, communication, sales, marketing, customer care, teaching & learning, and TV viewership and monetization.
+It is an honor and a great pleasure to cater to such a diversified set of leading customers that includes 25% of the US Fortune 100, over 50% of the top US research universities, including 7 of the 8 ivy league schools, and some of the largest media and telecom companies in the world.

-What's Next?
+· What's Next?